 What's Available and What Isn't

 The published record on Fraser Park Restaurant is limited.
-No cuisine type, chef name, price range, hours, or awards data is confirmed in the available sources.
+The published record on Fraser Park Restaurant is limited.
 This is not unusual for restaurants operating below the press-coverage threshold in mid-sized Canadian cities, and it doesn't in itself signal anything negative about the operation.
 Many of the most consistent neighbourhood restaurants in British Columbia, rooms that have fed the same postcode for decades, have next to no digital footprint beyond their address.

 What that absence does mean, practically, is that prospective diners are working without much infrastructure.
-There's no booking method on record, no confirmed hours, and no website to check ahead of a visit.
+It is walk-in friendly, with hours recorded for Monday through Saturday.
 For a restaurant like this, the most reliable approach is a direct call or a visit during what would ordinarily be service hours.
-The address, 4663 Byrne Road, places the restaurant in a part of Burnaby that is primarily navigated by car rather than transit, and parking on the surrounding streets is generally available.
+The address, 4663 Byrne Rd, places the restaurant in a part of Burnaby that is primarily navigated by car rather than transit.
 Those planning a broader south Burnaby evening should factor in that venue-specific information is thin and plan accordingly.

 Fraser Park Restaurant in the Canadian Regional Context